sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-dependencies.md

 - **Posting Workflow**: Creates one or more Notices that are expected/consumed by one or more *Receiving Workflows*.
 - **Receiving Workflow**: Expects/consumes one or more Notices from the same or different *Posting Workflows*.

-The fulfillment status of dependencies is indicated by lines:
+The fulfilment status of dependencies is indicated by lines:

 - **Line in Blue Color**: A Notice is announced for a future point in time when the *Posting Workflow's* Order will start and will create the Notice.
 - **Line in Greenish Color**: The dependency is unresolved, a Notice has been posted but is not yet processed by all *Receiving Workflows*.